Tax changes for furnished holiday lets

 Capital Gains Tax on FHLS

-However, anti-forestalling provisions have been introduced such that where there is an exchange of contracts on a disposal from 6 March 2024 but which completes after 5 April 2025 (1 April 2025 for companies), claims to rollover relief and holdover relief will be denied where the transfers are between connected persons.
-There seems to be an exemption for third party transfers undertaken for wholly commercial reasons, but this will require disclosure
+Anti-forestalling provisions have also been introduced, such that where there is an exchange of contracts on a disposal from 6 March 2024, but that completes after 5 April 2025 (1 April 2025 for companies), claims to rollover relief and holdover relief will be denied where the transfers are between connected persons.
+There seems to be an exemption for third party transfers undertaken for wholly commercial reasons, but this will require disclosure.

 Allowable Expenses for FHLs